Tencent/tdesign-common/docs/mobile/api_v2/switch.en-US.md

 ---
 title: Switch
-description: Switch are used to control the opening or closing of a function
+description: Switch is used to control the opening or closing of a function
 spline: base
 isComponent: true
 toc: false